Retirement spend-down: Withdrawal rate

 Often, an investor will change some of their investment types as one ages.
 A common strategy to replace more risky investments with less risky investments as one gets older.
 A "risky" investment is an investment that has a higher potential return but also a higher potential loss.
 A "conservative" investment is an investment with a low potential return but a lower potential loss.
 A number of approaches exist to assist with choosing the correct risk level, for example, target date funds.

+A common rule of thumb for withdrawal rate is 4%, based on 20th century American investment returns, and first articulated in Bengen (1994).
+Bengen later stated the 4% guideline was intended as a "worst case scenario" for retirees in United States, using a hypothetical example of someone who retired in 1968 at a stock market peak before a protracted recession period and high inflation through the 1970s.
+In that scenario, a 4% withdrawal rate allowed the investor's funds to last 30 years.
+Historically, Bengen says closer to 7% is an average safe withdrawal rate and at other times withdrawal rates up to 13% have been feasible.